Is Alcoholics Anonymous for me?

 Can I bring my family to an A.A. meeting?

 Family members or close friends are welcome at Open A.A. meetings.
-Discuss this with your local contact.
+Call Central Office to find out.

 What advice do you give new members?